gabrielftanaka/gabrielftanaka/README.md

   <img src="https://i.imgur.com/vOrRPfW.png" />
 </p>

-- 👋🏻 My name is Gabriel Tanaka and I am currently studying programming.
+- 👋🏻 My name is Gabriel Tanaka and I am currently studying and researching about Cybersecurity.
-- 👨‍💻 I’m currently learning JavaScript, CSS, HTML and plan to learn C++ in the future.
+- 👨‍💻 I am interested in the area of ​​malware analysis, forensics and pentest.
-- 💬 I'm looking to collaborate on projects to increase my evolution.
+- 💬 I use this space to record some studies and collaborate on projects.

   <h1 align="center">My GitHub Stats</h1>